tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 This script is pretty similar to the `Actor` script, but we have a few differences.
 We have a `color` variable that we set to a random color when the spore is created, and we draw the spore as a circle with that color.
 We also have a `spore_id` variable that we set when we instantiate the spore, which we will use to identify the spore when we need to update it.

-Speaking of which, let's keep a map of spores in the `InGame` state script so we can hold onto them and update them when we receive new information about them:
+{% include highlight.html anchor="handle-spores" text="Speaking of which, let's keep a map of spores in the <code>InGame</code> state script, so we can hold onto them and update them when we receive new information about them:" %}

 ```directory
 /client/states/ingame/ingame.gd